bodepd/scenario_node_terminus/tutorials/README.md

 #### Global Parameters

-Globals can be used to change the classes present in a role .
+Globals can be used to change the classes present in a role.
 Let's say we want to add a DB backend to our django/rails app

 Make some more dummy classes: